 Just in case you think we're the only flip-floppers, here's the official NWS forecast from this morning for tomorrow:

 PARTLY CLOUDY.
 HIGHS IN THE LOWER 80S.
-SOUTHEAST WINDS 10 TO 15 MPH.
+SOUTHEAST WINDS 10 TO 15 MPH.and the current one:

 MAINLY CLOUDY WITH A SLIGHT CHANCE OF SHOWERS AND THUNDERSTORMS.
 HIGHS AROUND 80.
 SOUTHEAST WINDS 5 TO 10 MPH.
 CHANCE OF RAIN 20 PERCENT.